cl3m/multiplatform-compose/README.md

 [![Kotlin Multiplatform](https://img.shields.io/static/v1?logo=Kotlin&&logoColor=3c94cf&label=&message=Kotlin%20Multiplatform&color=555)](https://kotlinlang.org/docs/reference/multiplatform.html)

 :warning:  This PoC compile on iOS and Android but I've remove some functionality because Compose changed too much since I started it.
 I will update it using the compose compiler when it will be possible.
 There are some hope on the way :
 - [Compose Multiplatform by JetBrains](https://github.com/JetBrains/compose-jb) started native support via Skia ([Skiko](https://github.com/JetBrains/skiko)), you can have a look at the [sample](https://github.com/JetBrains/compose-jb/tree/master/experimental/examples/falling-balls-mpp) but it is still very early.
 Some of the demos in this repo works but there is still many broken functionality.
-It will use the compose compiler but not native component.
+Touchlab made a demo for [Droidcon NYC App](https://touchlab.co/droidcon-nyc-ios-app-with-compose/) It will use the compose compiler but not native component.
 - [Platform-Kit by IceRock](https://github.com/Alex009/compose-jb/tree/platform-kit-sample/examples/common-platform-uikit) based on Compose Multiplatform by JetBrains, add support via UIKit, thus use the compose compiler and native iOS component.
 - [Redwood Compose](https://jakewharton.com/multiplatform-compose-and-gradle-module-metadata-abuse/) by Cash App (not released yet).
+[Native UI with multiplatform Compose](https://nyc.droidcon.com/jake-wharton/).
 Use the compose compiler and native iOS component.

 # Multiplatform Compose